mattpopovich/mattpopovich.com/_posts/2023-02-27-how-to-fix-small-quick-look-previews-on-mac.md

 ![Quick Look giving small windows / previews](/assets/img/posts/2023-02-27-how-to-fix-small-quick-look-previews-on-mac/QuickLook_not-fully-working.png){: width="480"} *Quick Look not properly working with a small window/preview*

 Fortunately, it's a really quick fix to get Quick Look fully working again.
-All you have to do is click on the Apple logo in the top left, and then go to "Force Quit", select "Finder", then click "Relaunch".
+All you have to do is click on the Apple logo in the top left, and then go to "Force Quit" (or press Option+Command+Escape), select "Finder", then click "Relaunch".

 ![Window to Relaunch Finder](/assets/img/posts/2023-02-27-how-to-fix-small-quick-look-previews-on-mac/ForceQuit_Finder.png) *Window to Relaunch Finder*